atrettel/lettsymb/README.md

 TODO: Switch from this interface to something like `\iQuantity{iJ}`, where `i` is a lower index and `J` is an upper index.
 Using lowercase letters for lower indices and uppercase letters for upper indices should simplify the use of these commands.
-An easy-to-implement alternative is specifying the indices with a command like `\udud{i}{j}{k}{l}`, where `u` is for an upper index and `d` is for a lower index.
+An easier-to-implement alternative is specifying the indices with a command like `\udud{i}{j}{k}{l}`, where `u` is for an upper index and `d` is for a lower index.
+Note also that this notation can be built into the index notation command itself, like `\iuuMetricTensor{i}{j}`, for example.

 -------------------------------------------------------------------------------